 AIRBORNE PARTICLE MOVEMENT IN A GENERIC INDOOR SPACE

-The video clip below shows the results of computer modeling of a classroom type indoor space to demonstrate movement of small micron-sized particles carried on the room air currents.
-These particles could be biologically or chemically harmful and represent a health hazard via direct contact or inhalation.
-These models demonstrate that the conventional top-down mixing ventilation system common in the US promotes the dispersion of particles in indoor spaces.
-New ventilation methods are needed to sweep indoor spaces of these harmful particles.
-[Note that the sighted 20-deg inlet flow 'down-angle' is actually 5-deg in the Main clip.
-The second video clip below the Main sequence use a 20-deg 'down-angle'.]
+The video clip below shows the results of computer modeling of a classroom type space to demonstrate movement of micron-sized particles carried on room air currents.
+These particles could be biologically or chemically harmful and represent a health hazard via direct contact and inhalation.
+This model demonstrate that the conventional top-down mixing ventilation (MV) system common in the US promotes the dispersion of particles in indoor spaces.
+New ventilation methods are needed to purge indoor spaces of these harmful particles.

 [See the simulation below to get a look at a type of directional ventilation [CoVentilation TM] that makes indoor spaces safer by reducing mixing in the space.]

 This is a simple computer model of a space similar to a Doctor's exam room showing a type of directional ventilation (DV) [CoVentilation TM].
 Air enters the room mid-wall at an air change rate (ACH) of about 2.5 room volumes per hour and returns from a centrally located exhaust grill in the ceiling.
 Supply duct positions set up a mild swirl pattern in room that has a gentle upward movement.
 Blue dots simulate 3-micron particles with specific gravity of 1.4, similar to the nuclei of a desiccated aerosol particle exhaled by one of the room occupants.
 Second half of video shows residence time of particles after injections stop.
 [Total simulation time ~10-minutes.
 No audio.]